 Advertising for a region

-Long term events and planning strategies.
-For example, more stores, more employees, more supplies, etc. to different areas depending on weather.
+Long term events

 These maps will also help make decisions for the following year.
 So if the store is holding too much inventory and the inventory is experiencing significant depreciation, the company can limit the amount of inventory in that store the following year based on this index.
 The company can also organize store-to-store shipments if it is needed.
 The index will be updated daily, always showing a “Next Five Days” trend.
 The map will take in account the following variables.

-What Variables We Account For (In order of importance)
+What Variables We Account For: In order of importance

-Local Temperature – maximum
+Local Temperature: Maximum

-Population Density Per Store (including tourists) – more people, more pool use, larger volume
+Population Density Per Store including tourists: More people, more pool use, larger volume

-Precipitation – A rainy day will keep people out of the pool
+Precipitation: A rainy day will keep people out of the pool

-Temperature departure from normal.
-In Pennsylvania if it is 70 degrees, people will most likely still swim.
+Temperature departure from normal: In Pennsylvania if it is 70 degrees, people will most likely still swim.
 However, in Arizona they are cold!

-Relative Humidity (above 70 degrees) – A warm, muggy day would put just about anyone in a pool
+Relative Humidity (above 70 degrees) : A warm, muggy day would put just about anyone in a pool

-Amount of Sunshine – People are more likely to swim on a sunny day rather than a cloudy one
+Amount of Sunshine : People are more likely to swim on a sunny day rather than a cloudy one

-Average Wind Speed – Less wind would make better pool weather
+Average Wind Speed: Less wind would make better pool weather

 How the variables will be weighted in the legend.
 The higher the addition to index, the more the pool use in that region.

+Local Temperature: Maximum